SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ![](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/ros_installing/figs/800px-EmptyGazebo.png)

 The Gazebo GUI should appear with nothing inside the viewing window.
-To verify that the proper ROS connections are setup, view the available ROS topics:
+To verify that the proper ROS connections are set up, view the available ROS topics:

      rostopic list